-The point is, in the eyes of the film industry, all a film editing degree says is that you went to school to learn to edit film.
+The point is, in the eyes of the film industry, all a film editing degree says is that you went to school to learn to edit film or video.
 It does not tell anyone how good you are at your job, whether you can work well with a director, or what your work is worth financially.

 Many film professionals feel that the best way to learn the film industry is from the inside—to get your foot in the door of a real film production company.
 Many people do this through internships, but interns usually don’t get the attention they need in order to grow into a real job.

 A better option is to become an extern.
 In fact, if you want to edit film, there’s no better way to learn the skills than to extern under a working film editor.
 Doing so helps you learn both the technical and the creative skills you need as well as honing your communication and collaboration skills.

 Learning in the “real world” enables you to make those all-important industry connections.
 If you don’t have the means to land an externship yourself, a great way to do it is to enroll in a film school that uses the mentor-extern approach.

 The bottom line is, while you certainly need some form of education, a film editing degree alone won’t get you where you want to go.
 An externship might be an excellent alternative.
 But what exactly is an extern and how will it help you learn what you need to know while making the connections you need?

 Learn from Working Professionals